Levant-vACC/Levant-vACC-library/docs/Aerodromes/OSTT FIR/Damascus (OSDI)/Damascus.md

 |  05R   |   Right   |

 !!! phraseology
+    **FDY**: Damascus Tower, FDY holding short runway 23L.
+    **DI ADC**: FDY, Dmascus Tower, cleared to operate in the circuit area not above altitude 2000ft, left hand circuits report on the downwind, surface winds 120 degrees 3 knots, cleared for take-off runway 23L.
+    **ABC**: Cleared to operate in the circuit area not above altitude 2000ft, will report on the left downwind, cleared for take-off runway 23L, FDY.

 VFR Circuits shall **not** be permitted at the aerodrome during times of increased IFR departure or arrival activity.